dgurnani12/WattsApp/README.md

 ### Frontend: Android Studio/Java

 ...
-I'm still developing this app, come back in a few days
+I'm still developing this app, come back in a few Hours